kennysmithed/oels2020/oels_practical_wk8.md

 ```

-Several things to note here.
 First, we need to do some book-keeping: adding the path for the sound file (all our sound files are in the `sounds` directory and have `.mp3` on the end)

 ```js
 var sound_file = "sounds/" + sound + ".mp3"